Skip to product information

 Sun/shade: Full sun to full shade

-Attaining a mature height of 1-3’, zigzag goldenrod grows best under partial shade to shade and in soils of moderately wet to moderately dry moisture.
-The plant is known to form extensive colonies through spreading via underground stems called rhizomes, and due to its intriguing foliage, bright yellow flowers, and outstanding wildlife value, it is well suited to be a cornerstone plant of the shade garden.
-Other woodland wildflowers that also display a colony-forming habit and thus show potential as groundcovers include white wood aster and jumpseed.
+Native to NE Ohio moist and mesic forests, zigzag goldenrod has outstanding shade tolerance.
+The plant is known to form extensive colonies through spreading rhizomes, and with its handsome form, it is well suited to be a cornerstone plant of the shade garden.
+Other woodland wildflowers that also display a strong colony-forming habit include white wood aster, foamflower, and jumpseed.

 View full details